Chapter Thirty-Seven Hubris

 This seems to please her.

 “I’ve been thinking more about being an emissary and I don’t think—I know it’s not me because the first hint of oppression I come across and confront, I will not go lightly on the oppressors.
-I was never one to just sit back and allow shit to happen to other people.”
+I was never one to just sit back and allow shit to happen to other people.
+And I realize there are grey areas that need a more logical and practical and diplomatic approach.
+I’m not sure I can handle that.”

 “Shit?”
-I sense a dark humor dancing in the depths of those eyes.
-Ironically, it relaxes me.
+I sense the dark humor dancing in the depths of those eyes.
+It relaxes me.

-My intense emotions heighten her awareness.
+My emotions heighten her awareness.
 I catch her brief looks of triumph and wonder what shapes it.
 Am I radicalizing her or is she radicalizing me?
 Is she subverting a larger plan?
 Or is she constructing something deeper and darker?
-Maybe both.
+Maybe both?

 “Is it a rabbit or duck?
 Or both?”
 I say to no one.